albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does the Enforced Sub-Population (ESP) Algorithm work?

-*h* sub-populations of *n* neurons, foreach fitness evalutaion one member of ech sub-pop is chosen to be in the network, the fitness of each neuron is the average across the network that it was part of
+*h* sub-populations of *n* neurons, for each fitness evaluation one member of each sub-pop is chosen to be in the network, the fitness of each neuron is the average across the network that it was part of

 * Each hidden neuron is in a separate subpopulation
   * One neuron from each sub-pop is active at a given time